Ronald Gene Simmons: Allegations, investigation, and charges

 In 1981, Simmons was investigated for allegations of child sex abuse and for allegedly impregnating his 17-year-old daughter, Sheila.
 Social Services had been alerted anonymously on April 17, 1981.
 The district attorney at the time, Steven Sanders, stated that Simmons' son, R. Gene Simmons Jr., revealed to him that he was the informant.
 The son called two more times in the next three days, again anonymously.
-Additionally, authorities learned of the allegations through friends of Sheila who had been told about the situation and from school officials.
+Additionally, authorities learned of the allegations through Sheila's friends, who had been told about the situation, and from school officials.
+One friend, Sheila Hiller, discovered that her friend was pregnant.
+"She wouldn't talk about it," Ms. Hiller said.
+"But I knew what had happened."

-On April 20, a caseworker went to Cloudcraft to investigate rumors.
-Meeting privately, Sheila confirmed the suspicions that she was pregnant with her father's child.
+On April 20, a caseworker went to Cloudcroft to investigate rumors.
+In a private meeting, Sheila confirmed suspicions that she was pregnant with her father's child.

 An assistant Otero County prosecutor was notified on April 21.
 Under threat of prosecution, Simmons eventually agreed to a program of psychological counseling for the whole family.

 According to authorities, the initial incest had occurred in July 1980, in a hotel room in Phoenix when Simmons and Sheila were on their way from New Mexico to California for a coin show.
 While Simmons loved coin collecting, Sheila only pretended to enjoy it to please him.

-According to social workers' investigations, at least two more occurrences occurred in September 1980.
+According to social workers' investigations, at least two more instances occurred in September 1980.
 In March 1981, Sheila recognized she was pregnant and told her father.
 She gave birth to a daughter, Sylvia, on June 17, 1981.

 A 1981 New Mexico Social Services report says that social workers tried to get legal custody of Simmons' four daughters after he insisted the family would raise the child he fathered with the eldest daughter.
 The report, dated June 8, 1981, asked District Attorney Sanders to seek a court order for custody of the children.
 Sanders later claimed an assistant district attorney never relayed the request to him.

 Simmons and his family attended counseling for five weeks in 1981, but they stopped in June after their lawyer informed Simmons that anything he disclosed to social workers could be used against him in court.
 Once the counseling sessions ended, a criminal investigation began.
 On June 19, the District Attorney's office referred the case to the sheriff for further investigation.